oxford-omni-lab/oxford-omni-lab.github.io/team/index.md

 {% include section.html %}

-Our group was founded in XXXX by [Dr. Ana Namburete](/members/ana-namburete) with the aim of improving fetal brain assessment using machine learning and neuroimaging.
+Our group was founded in 2017 by [Dr. Ana Namburete](/members/ana-namburete) with the aim of improving fetal brain assessment using machine learning and neuroimaging.
 We are a collaborative and open-minded group of researchers, eager to push the frontiers of biomedical imaging.
 For more about our lab culture, please see our lab handbook.

 We are **always** looking for new DPhil/MSc students and Postdocs to [join the team](../recruitment) **!**